• Art Magazine

 3. Sorting brushes by painting style: The brushes are sorted according to their size and type to meet the different requirements of various painting styles.

 4. Frequency of use: Make sure frequently used items are easily accessible.
-Less frequently used items should be stored out of the way.
+Less frequently used items should be stored where they don't obstruct walkways.

 5. Thematic sorting of reference photos: A thematic sorting of your reference photos makes the search much easier: Flowers come first, followed by flower type and color.

-6. Label everything: Clear labeling will save you a lot of time.
+6. Label everything: Clear labeling will help you save a lot of time.
 This is especially useful for items in boxes or drawers.

 Clever storage systems